kirill-konshin/next-redux-wrapper/README.md

 });
 ```

-And then in NextJS page:
+And then in Next.js page:

 ```js
 // pages/index.js